HIV and Women (Based on Assigned Sex at Birth)

 There are two PrEP medications approved for use by women and other people who may have receptive vaginal sex (such as some transgender men or nonbinary people):

-Women should speak with their health care provider to learn about PrEP and how to protect themselves from HIV.
-See the Pre-Exposure Prophylaxis (PrEP) fact sheet for more detailed information about PrEP.
+Women should speak with their health care provider to learn about PrEP and PEP and how to protect themselves from HIV.
+See the Pre-Exposure Prophylaxis (PrEP) and Post-Exposure Prophylaxis (PEP) fact sheets for more detailed information about PrEP and PEP.

 This fact sheet is based on information from the following sources: